PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Sys.is_file(file_path)</function>

 Checks if a path is a regular file (not a directory).
-Returns `nil` if the file path does not exist at all.
+Returns `nil` if it's a directory or the path does not exist at all.

 ##### <function>Sys.get_file_modification_date(file_path)